georgitinchev/georgitinchev/README.md

 ## Hi 👋 My name is Georgi Tinchev

-I’m an aspiring DevOps/Cloud Engineer based in Sofia, Bulgaria, with experience in IT support, cloud technologies, and software engineering.
+I’m a 21 year old aspiring DevOps/Cloud Engineer based in Sofia, Bulgaria, with experience in IT support, cloud technologies, and software engineering.
 After completing my Propedeutics Diploma at Fontys, I chose to focus on hands-on cloud skills, aligning with both my career goals and personal well-being.

 At SEGA, I work as a Junior Sysadmin, managing cloud infrastructure and troubleshooting systems.
 Previously, in a Stage 2 Technical Support position over Azure, I provided expert support for Azure's Identity Services, including Active Directory, Azure AD, app integrations, SSO, PIM, and RBAC.
 I’m proficient in using tools like Kusto, PowerShell, and Fiddler.
-Feel free to reach out if you'd like to discuss cloud technologies or explore potential collaboration opportunities.

-- 🌍  I'm based in Sofia, Bulgaria
+- 🌍  I'm based in Sofia, BG.
+Previously in NL.
 - ✉️  You can contact me at [georgi.tinchev.124@gmail.com](mailto:georgi.tinchev.124@gmail.com)
-- 🧠  I'm learning Linux & Towards AZ-400 Cert ☁🖥️
+- 🧠  I'm learning Linux & Towards AZ-400 DevOps certs ☁🖥️
 - 🤝  I'm open to collaborating on open-source projects and cloud technology initiatives.
 - ⚡  Passionate about music production and 3D art, which fuel my creativity and complement my technical skills.